edannenberg/kubler/bb-dock/mysql/README.md

     $ docker run --link db-0:db your-client

-The container will check /var/lib/mysql/ on startup, if empty it will install a default mysql db.
+The container will check /var/lib/mysql/ on startup, if empty it will install a default database.
 Default root pw: root

 [volume-mounting][volume-mount] your content under the container's `/var/lib/mysql`.
 You can also mount volumes from other